 6. Factors effecting it

 - There are limited factors that impact change in book value of assets – primarily passage of time and wear and tear in use.

 - There are multiple factors that impact change in fair market value – market conditions such as competition, demand and supply, availability of buyers etc.

-Book values are less accurate in reflecting true net worth of a business as they reflect past costs, not the current fair market values.
+- Book values are less accurate in reflecting true net worth of a business as they reflect past costs, not the current fair market values.

 - Fair market values are more accurate in reflecting true net worth as they consider prevalent market prices.

 - Book value concept is more relevant for fixed assets such as plant and machinery and such tangible assets which are recorded at cost and depreciated over time.

 - Fair value concept is more relevant for assets whose values vary significantly in relation to market conditions such as stock investments.

 Book value versus fair market value – tabular comparison

 A tabular comparison of book value and fair value is given below: